Skip to main content

 The most common commercial situations requiring a Deed of Novation in Australia include: the sale of a business as a going concern, where the seller must transfer all ongoing contracts (including customer contracts, supplier agreements, employment agreements, and leases) to the buyer; a corporate restructure involving the transfer of a business unit or division from one group entity to another, requiring all contracts of the transferring business to be novated to the transferee entity; an outsourcing transition, where the client agrees to novate its existing service contract from the incumbent service provider to a new service provider; a change of landlord entity in a commercial lease, where the property holding entity changes due to a restructure or sale; and a software company acquisition, where the acquirer needs to take over the software vendor's maintenance and support obligations to existing customers.

 A Deed of Novation is also commonly used in project finance and infrastructure transactions in Australia, where lenders or project companies may require the ability to novate key project contracts to a step-in party in the event of a default by the contractor.
-Many project contracts in Australia contain pre-agreed novation deeds (sometimes called 'tripartite agreements' or 'direct agreements') to facilitate this process.
+Many project contracts in Australia contain pre-agreed novation deeds (sometimes called 'tripartite agreements' or 'direct agreements') to support this process.

 In contrast to assignment, a Deed of Novation should be used whenever it is important to achieve a clean break for the outgoing party — where the outgoing party must be released from all future obligations, and the continuing party must agree to look only to the incoming party for future performance.